Clergy : The Rabbis and Cantor of Temple Sinai

 Cantor Ilene Keys

 Cantor Ilene Keys is a native of California and aspired to become a cantor since her Bat-Mitzvah.
 She studied Jewish music from a young age under the tutelage of her own cantor in Los Angeles, Cantor Nathan Lam.
 Cantor Keys received an undergraduate degree in Jewish Studies and Hebrew from UCLA, and spent a year in Israel studying at the Hebrew University of Jerusalem.
-After graduating UCLA, Cantor Keys attended the School of Sacred Music-Hebrew Union College where she received a Master of Sacred Music and Cantorial Investiture in 1995.
+After graduating UCLA, Cantor Keys attended the School of Sacred Music-Hebrew Union College where she received a Master of Sacred Music and Cantorial Ordination in 1995.

 As a cantorial student, Cantor Keys served Temple Beth Shalom of Arnold, Maryland, Temple Beth-El of Hillborough, New Jersey and Beth Haverim of Mahwah, New Jersey.
 While studying in Jerusalem, she was actively involved with Kol Haneshama Synagogue, a progressive Israeli congregation.
 Cantor Keys began serving as cantor of Temple Sinai, First Hebrew Congregation of Oakland in 1995, and is now the longest serving cantor in the congregation’s history.